ScootKit/scnx-docs/docs/scnx/intro.md

   one community, hosted completely free on SCNX.
 You can [get started with Custom-Bot](./../custom-bot) or [open the full Custom-Bot Documentation](./../custom-bot/intro).
-* [Discord Modmail Bot](https://modmail.net) (short: "Modmail Bot"): A fully configurable Discord-Support system based on the Modmail-principle built to handel tickets professionally, starting at $3.50 / month.
+* [Discord Modmail Bot](https://modmail.net) (short: "Modmail Bot"): A fully configurable Discord-Support system based on the Modmail-principle built to handel tickets professionally, starting at <PlanPrice plan="ACTIVE_GUILD" type="MONTHLY" />.
 You can [get started with Modmail](./../modmail) or [open the full Modmail Documentation](./../modmail/intro).
 * [SCNX Backups](https://scnx.xyz/backups): A system to back up messages, channels, roles and more of your server.
 You can [open the Backups documentation](./guilds/backups).